ibm-cloud-docs/codeengine/deploy.md

 ```
 {: screen}

 The following table summarizes the options that are used with the `app create` command in this example.
-For the most up-to-date information about the command and its options, see the [`ibmcloud ce app create`](/docs/codeengine?topic=codeengine-cli#cli-application-create) command.
+For more information about the command and its options, see the [`ibmcloud ce app create`](/docs/codeengine?topic=codeengine-cli#cli-application-create) command.

 <table>
 <caption><code>application create</code> command components</caption>